Ahmad-Feroz/Web-Information-Systems-Project/README.md

 3. "images" folder: all necessary images for designing of the website.

-4. "artworkPics" folder: when someone upload an artwork it will store to this folder.
+4. "artworkPics" folder: when a user upload an artwork it will store to this folder.

-5. "profilePics" folder: when someone upload a profile picture it will store to this folder.
+5. "profilePics" folder: when a user upload a profile picture it will store to this folder.